se37301/suburban/README.md

 ![Image of Suburban Focus Areas](https://github.com/se37301/suburban/blob/master/Docs/PNGs/F001.%20Focus%20Areas%20-%20Detailed.png)

 ### Why
-- Make any Suburban area great again
+- Make any area great again
-- More Peaceful, Safe and Secure
+- More peaceful, safe and secure
-- More Humanistic
+- More human, collectively intelligent participation
-- More Balancing opposite forces
+- More balancing opposite forces and include all citizens
-- Include all citizens
 - Build a co-creating future oriented mindset that involves people and individuals

 ### When